Unified equation for massless spin fields and new definitions of key spin coefficients: Unified equation based on new spin coefficient definitions

-where $T_{p}=T_{p}^{(s)}/H^{p-s}$.
 Note that $\phi_{11}$ in Eq.
 (3.12) is one of the scalar functions that encode the tracefree Ricci tensor.
 We know from Eq.
-(3.10) that the $-2s$th power of the generating function is a component of the wave function for the spin state $p=-s$.
-When this component is ``peeled off'', the remaining part of the wave function satisfies the same dynamical equation as the wave function for the spin state $p=s$.
+(3.10) that the $-2s$th power of the generating function is a component of the wave function for the spin weight $p=-s$.
+When this component is ``peeled off'', the remaining part of the wave function satisfies the same dynamical equation as the wave function for the spin weight $p=s$.

+For Kerr spacetime, substituting Teukolsky's null tetrad, spin coefficients, and the Weyl scalar $\psi_{2}$--as given in Ref.
+[3] (see also Eq.
+(A.6) in Appendix A)--into Eq.
+(3.13), the equation can be written as: